UCF Knights: Men's basketball

 UCF played its first intercollegiate basketball game before the team even had a nickname.
 In the Division II era, under Torchy Clark, UCF found great success including a DII Final Four appearance.

 UCF has been a member of Division I since 1985, and has advanced to the NCAA tournament 5 times (1994, 1996, 2004, 2005, 2019) 4 under coach Kirk Speraw and once under current coach Johnny Dawkins.
 UCF competed in the Atlantic Sun Conference (formerly called the Trans America Athletic Conference and now the ASUN Conference) from 1992 until 2005 when all sports joined C-USA, and plays in Addition Financial Arena.
 UCF made their debut in the C-USA Championship Tournament in the 2006 season, falling to Houston in the second round and closing out the season with the program's first losing record (14–15) since 2000–01.
 The Knights made a huge turnaround in the 2006–07 season, finishing 2nd in conference play to Memphis with an overall record of 22–9.

-The UCF Men's Basketball team played its first exhibition game in the 9,400-seat UCF Arena (now Addition Financial Arena), with an 86–78 win over the Saint Leo Lions, on November 3, 2007.
-Their first regular-season game in the venue was a 63–60 victory over the Nevada on November 11.
+The UCF men's basketball team played its first exhibition game in the 9,400-seat UCF Arena (now Addition Financial Arena), with an 86–78 win over the Saint Leo Lions, on November 3, 2007.
+Their first regular-season game in the venue was a 63–60 victory over the Nevada Wolf Pack on November 11.
 Their first home C-USA game was against the Tulsa Golden Hurricane on January 11, 2008.
 The game was won by the Knights in triple overtime.
 On December 1, 2010, the Knights upset the #16 Florida Gators 57–54 at the new Amway Center in downtown Orlando, giving the Knights their first victory over a top 20 opponent as well as their first victory over the Gators.
 Following a 10–0 start to the 2010–11 season, the Knights were nationally ranked for the first time in program history.
 At the time, UCF was one of nine unbeaten teams, and one of only four schools to be ranked in the BCS standings and the AP men's basketball poll.
 In 2019, the Knights defeated the number 8 ranked Houston Cougars and ended the nations longest home winning streak at 33.
 With this win, they entered the AP poll for the first time since the 2010–2011 season; peaking at number 19 in the country.
 At the end of the season, they were selected for the NCAA Tournament as a number 9 seed.
 In the first round, they defeated 8 seed VCU with a score of 73–58.
 In the second round, they faced number 1 seed Duke.
 They came a layup away from pulling off the upset win with a score of 76–77.
 Despite the heartbreaking loss, the game is seen as one of the most important games in UCF athletics history.